vbullsey/technical-test-instance/README.md

 ## Summary

-Using the api https://randomuser.me/, 5,000 profiles will be generated, and on this information a dashboard will be created.
+Using the api https://randomuser.me/, 5,000 profiles are going to be generated, and on this information a dashboard will be created.
 This will allow you to analyze the profiles.

 ## Requirements